franciscogmm/FinancialAnalysisUsingNLPandMachineLearning/README.md

 # FinancialAnalysisUsingNLPandMachineLearning
 The purpose of this study is to explore whether the sentiment, structure, and contents of a company’s Proxy Statement Compensation Discussion and Analysis (CD&amp;A) reflects the company’s real financial performance in terms of the relationship of Earnings per Share and Operating Cash Flow per Share

+This was submitted as a project for my Text Analytics class in my MS Business Analytics program.
+The original title is “Text Analytics on the Compensation Discussion and Analysis of S&P 1500 Proxy Statements.
+My other teammates are Minglu Sun, Jiawen Zhou, and Yi Luo.
+This project was done for educational purposes only.

 ## Problem Statement
 The purpose of this study is to explore whether the sentiment, structure, and contents of a company’s Proxy Statement Compensation Discussion and Analysis (CD&A) reflects the company’s real financial performance in terms of the relationship of Earnings per Share and Operating Cash Flow per Share